 About Gordon Emery

-Born on the edge of the Lake District in the small market town of Ulverston, Gordon was brought up visiting the lakes and fells, where he still goes walking, canoeing and sailing to relax.
+Born on the edge of the Lake District in the small market town of Ulverston, Gordon was brought up visiting the lakes and fells.
+He now lives in Ambleside where he still goes walking, canoeing and sailing to relax, and rebuilds drystone walls in the Lakes Parish, often teaching others.

 At 18 he became a secretary for the CHA keeping up to 80 people a week happy on guided walks in the highlands of Scotland.
 At 23 he worked in Taskforce North for the Lake District Planning Board where he soon became supervisor of the team doing ditching, walling and other footpath work.
 In the late 1980s he helped write walking guides for Clwyd CC in a Walks Around Wrexham series then was given the chance to republish Jack Baker's Walks in Clwyd, which he did by adding nature and historical interest in hand-written small booklets.
 Family Walks guides for Scarthin Books soon followed and also The Guide to the Maelor Way, also hand-written, following a long distance footpath along the Welsh borders on which he installed 60 stiles and signs voluntarily with help from an out-of-work landscape gardener.